Israeli army says body of hostage recovered from Gaza

 About 250 Israelis and foreigners were taken hostage by militants on October 7.

-Some 129 are still being held in Gaza, according to Israeli officials, including more than 30 who are presumed dead.
+Some 129 are still being held in Gaza, according to Israeli officials, including 34 who the army says are dead.